DimaProkop/React-Course/README.md

 # React-Course
-course repository and homeword for reactJS
+course repository and homework for reactJS